Glaucoma surgery · UK 2026 cost

 Below is a practical guide to common glaucoma interventions you may see in UK pricing pages.
 Suitability depends on your diagnosis, eye pressure, optic nerve status, and prior treatment response.

-A well-established operation that creates a new drainage pathway (a “bleb”) to reduce pressure, typically used when lower target pressures are needed.
+• Trabeculectomy — a well-established operation that creates a new drainage pathway (a “bleb”) to reduce pressure, typically used when lower target pressures are needed.
+Pros: can achieve significant pressure reduction.
+Considerations: follow-up can be intensive; risks and post-op care are important.

 How the private glaucoma treatment process typically works